sagemath/trac_to_gh/Issue 9088.md

 # Issue 9088: line3d does not take a tuple of points

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9088

 Original creator: jason